HomeTrue North Blog

 12. Visit The Royal Canadian Mint

 The Mint is located off the Trans Canada Highway and can be reached by car or public transit.
-You can take a guided tour.
-It is best to visit early in the morning or during the weekdays due to its popularity.
+We recommend taking a guided tour led by one of the knowledgeable guides.
+It's a great way to see the production floor and learn about the technology used to produce coins.
+The best time to visit is early in the morning or during the weekdays due to its popularity.
 Admission is $12 CAD for adults and $8 CAD for children.

 Pink and purple sunset sky reflecting in a lake and the Royal Canadian Mint